lkgarcia/whitepaper/blog/02-balancing-autonomy-and-agency.md

 Though fully autonomous agents in banking are still emerging, early incidents already highlight governance gaps:

-* **Credit Bias and Litigation:** Some banks faced lawsuits after AI credit models disproportionately denied or overcharged minority applicants[^6].
+* **Credit Bias and Litigation:** Some banks faced lawsuits after AI credit models disproportionately denied or overcharged minority applicants[^f].
 The issue often stemmed from biased training data and unchecked optimization goals—high agency without ethical constraints.

 * **Chatbot Escalation Failures:** In 2023, regulators received complaints about chatbots mishandling disputes and failing to escalate to humans[^b].
 One bot confirmed a dispute and promised a refund—but never triggered any backend process, violating resolution timelines.

-* **Automation Glitches:** In 2024, a bank’s automated system mistakenly showed $0 balances to 20,000 customers, causing panic[^8].
+* **Automation Glitches:** In 2024, a bank’s automated system mistakenly showed $0 balances to 20,000 customers, causing panic[^h].
 While not AI-driven, the incident illustrates how unmonitored automation can scale errors instantly.

-* **Data Leakage Risks:** Employees using external AI tools exposed confidential client data[^9], prompting many banks to restrict public chatbot use until secure alternatives were deployed.
+* **Data Leakage Risks:** Employees using external AI tools exposed confidential client data[^i], prompting many banks to restrict public chatbot use until secure alternatives were deployed.

 These failures weren’t caused by rogue AI—they stemmed from **routine breakdowns in oversight, escalation, and testing**.
 Each scenario underscores the need for guardrails, auditability, and clear accountability—issues addressed in the next section.